 Contact Jonathan on Facebook.

-After a few months of his Writers Roundtable at FoxTale Book Shoppe, I hired Wayne for a content edit.
-Wayne delivered not only page-by-page comments, suggestions, and critiques on my initial draft, as well as a nine-page overview which I referred to during the rewriting process.
-I hired him for an honest assessment, no matter how tough, but he also gave encouragement and compliments.
+"After a few months of his Writers Roundtable at FoxTale Book Shoppe, I hired Wayne for a content edit.
+Wayne delivered page-by-page comments, suggestions, and critiques on my initial draft, as well as a nine-page overview which I referred to during revision.
+I hired him for an honest assessment, no matter how tough, but he also gave encouragement and compliments."

-Wayne has been very helpful in my writing process.
-He offers feedback which helps keep momentum and focus, and his suggestions really make sense.
-It has really made a positive difference!
-I've recommended him to several colleagues, and know he can offer invaluable assistance.
+"Wayne has been very helpful in my writing process.
+He offers feedback which helps keep momentum and focus, and his suggestions really made a positive difference!
+I've recommended him to several colleagues and know he can offer invaluable assistance."

 GLENDA CORWIN, PhD, is the author of Sexual Intimacy for Women: A Guide for Same Sex Couples published by Seal Press.